sibisai/471project/README.md

 - **Language:** Python 3.7+
 - **Dependencies:** None (uses standard library only)
-- **Description:** TCP client-server file transfer application with chunked transfers and progress bars
+- **Description:** TCP client-server file transfer application with chunked transfers and real-time progress indicators

 ## 🚀 How to Execute